mi-nombre-es-reznov/Work-Time-Calculator/README.md

     starting/ending time as well as for every breaks starting/ending time.
 All of the times have been converted from their 24-hr equivalent back to their 12-hr equivalent with their a.m./p.m. value for displaying.

+    Update (27 March 19): The program now will allow for the user to pick a time increment they want to get a specific time version.
+Current versions that are selectable: 10-min, 15-min, and 20-min.
 </p>